20 Law Internships for High School Students in 2025

 Timeline: Summer, School Year

-Senator Cory Booker’s office offers a limited number of fall, spring, and summer internships for high school and college students, as well as recent college graduates.
-Internships are in Senator Booker’s Washington, D.C., Newark, New Jersey, and Camden, New Jersey offices and provide an excellent way to learn first-hand how Congress works.
+Senator Cory Booker’s office offers spring, summer, and fall internships for high school and college students, as well as recent college graduates.
+Internships are in Senator Booker’s Washington, D.C.; Newark, New Jersey; and Camden, New Jersey offices.

 Ages: 14-18